 They can be as complicated or as simple as you desire and the options for truly artistic elements is nearly unlimited.

 Back in the Stone Age static sites were the only thing available.
-Despite not being in "style" anymore, there are still some sites that lend themselves more to static than responsive.
+Although no longer the "in" style, there are still some sites that lend themselves more to static than responsive.

 Static websites aren't really static.
 They move, educate, enrich, and entertain.
 They are limited only by imagination.